 At its core, a particle in PopcornFX v2.0 is only defined by its simulation graph, which will tell how it should initialize, update, and be rendered.

 Internally, a particle is a simple data container, with various compiled bytecodes attached, to update the state of that data.

 Once the game engine loads an effect, it will need to “instantiate” it to get it simulating and drawn onscreen.
 For example, a single explosion asset will be instantiated multiple times in different places in a specific scene.
 We refer to these as “effect instances”.

 Effect production pipeline

-The effect asset lifetime from creation to final game goes through 3 main stages we refer to as the effect production pipeline.
+The effect asset lifetime from creation to final application goes through 3 main stages we refer to as the effect production pipeline.